 As a baptized Christian, you are already a member of the Body of Christ.
 Although you do not yet share full communion with the Catholic Church. your baptismal dignity gives you certain rights in the assembly of the baptized.
 If you join us for Mass, you have a place with us as we listen to the Word of God proclaimed and preached.
 You may also take a place among us during the Liturgy of the Eucharist, but should not approach the Table to receive Communion until you are formally received into full communion with us.

 Full communion is a term that expresses our sharing in three significant aspects of life as Catholic Christians.

 The first significant aspect is our profession of the same Christian faith, enshrined in the Apostle's Creed or the Nicene Creed, which we proclaim publicly at Sunday Mass.
 Many Christian communities profess one or other of these creeds regularly.

 The third significant aspect is our recognition of the same legitimate pastors.
 The Roman Catholic church was founded by Our Lord Jesus Christ himself on the rock of the faith of Simon Peter the apostle.
 And we regard as most vital our unbroken connection to Peter and the current Bishop of Rome through the succession of legitimate pastors (Apostolic Succession) on account of which we share communion with one another.
-The Reformation in the 1600s caused a rupture in the legitimacy of pastors and ministers of churches that broke communion with the Bishop of Rome., and called into question the validity of the sacraments they celebrate.
+The Reformation in the 1600s caused a rupture in the legitimacy of pastors and ministers of churches that broke communion with the Bishop of Rome, and called into question the validity of their ordination and the sacraments they celebrate.
 At the present time, several dialogues are occurring between individual churches and groups of churches, as we work toward greater understanding of the things that unite us.